dream-horizon-org/raven-panel/docs/docs/development/contributing.md

 # Contributing

-Guidelines for contributing to Raven Panel.
+Guidelines for contributing to Raven.

 ## Getting Started